8. Optimise Your Google Shopping Campaigns

 A second way to use exclusions for locations is if you find search queries that contain country names you don’t sell to.
 That way if your campaign location settings is set to exclude “People in, or who show interest in, your excluded locations”, you won’t target these people in one country looking to buy in another country.

-People can be more or less likely to buy depending on the time of day or the day of the week.
-Your shopping campaign could reach your ROAS target, but on the weekends and from 12am to 4am on weekdays you lose money.
+People convert differently depending on the time of day or the day of the week.
+Your Google Shopping campaign could reach your ROAS target, but you may lose money on the weekends and from 12am to 4am on weekdays.
 We want the campaigns to perform the best they can at any hour or day.
+Smart bid strategies, or a Performance Max campaign, take away the option of control.

 You can see how a campaign performs for the day or hour by clicking on the campaign then on “Ad schedule” at the left side of the page.
 Look for tabs at the top of the page that say, “Day & Hour”, “Day” and “Hour”.
 Choose what metrics you want to look at.
 I suggest looking at clicks, cost-per-click (CPC), total conversion value, and conversion rate.

-Do people buy more from you at a certain time of day or a specific day of the week?
 As an ecommerce store, you are open 24 hours, 7 days a week so you never want to exclude a time of day.
-Create an ad schedule that lets you customise bids so the ROAS is consistent across the hour and day.
-Click on the blue pencil icon and set the hours you’d like your ad to appear in.
-Most advertisers will not have the conversion volume or ad spend to deduce insights for ad schedule because you need a large data set for each hour of the day to correctly assume correlation.
+Most advertisers will not have the conversion volume or ad spend to deduce insights for the ad schedule since you need a large data set for each hour of the day to see correlation.

 There are several types of audiences available to optimise ad campaigns.
-Use all types to help your campaigns the most.
+Use all types to help your campaigns grow.

 A remarketing list can be applied to your Google Shopping campaign, which is a way to show ads to people who have previously been on your site.